michael-a-davis/tiny-island/NOTES.md

 # Release Notes
+### Alpha 1.2.3
+Some UI edits -- moved the hint and crafting buttons to the bottom and grouped with A and B buttons.

 ### Alpha 1.2.2
 Crafting menu has been added.
 No crafting functionality yet, but the menu displays your current